dansand/Python/part2/numpy.md

 data = np.loadtxt(filepath, converters=None, skiprows=119))
 ```

+We also put the file path into a variable called`filepath`, which can help make the call to `np.loadtxt` a bit simpler.
 This statement doesn't produce any output because assignment doesn't display anything.
-If we want to check that our data has been loaded,
-we can print the variable's value:
+If we want to check that our data has been loaded, then like any variable we can print the numpy array variable's value:

 ~~~ {.python}
 print(data)